Build UK will work to secure the right skills for the industry, now and in the future by:

 - Encouraging the next generation to choose a career in construction

 - Influencing the policy landscape and working with CITB to support the skills the industry needs

 - Delivering a flexible, productive and safe work place for everyone.

-Construction Ambassadors, delivered as part of GoConstruct, supported by CITB, play a vital role in promoting careers in the construction industry by highlighting the fantastic opportunities available.
+Construction Ambassadors, delivered as part of GoConstruct, supported by CITB, plays a vital role in promoting the fantastic career opportunities available in the construction industry.

 Delivering Open Doors

 If we are to recruit, train and retain our talent pool we need to encourage people to be a part of our industry.
 Open Doors can have a big impact on anyone that is looking for their next step, career or challenge.
 We need to inspire the next generation with something we all know - construction is a career like no other.

 Supporting a Bridge into Construction programme